Conceiva/MezzmoKodiPlugin/README.txt

 v1.1.0.7

 -  Improved code added in v1.1.0.0 to handle commas with Mark Watched feature.
-The new code is simplier and faster on some ARM platforms.
+The new code is simpler and faster on some ARM platforms.

 v1.1.0.6